core-wg/oscore/draft-ietf-core-object-security.md

 1. Compute the COSE object as specified in {{sec-obj-cose}}

     * the AEAD nonce is created by XORing the Sender IV (context IV) with the Sender Sequence Number (partial IV).
-    * If the block option is used, the AAD includes the MAC from the previous fragment sent (from the second fragment and following) {{AAD}}.
-This means that the endpoint MUST store the MAC of each last-sent fragment to compute the following.
+    * If the block option is used, the AAD includes the AEAD Tag from the previous block sent (from the second block and following) {{AAD}}.
+This means that the endpoint MUST store the Tag of each last-sent block to compute the following.
     * Note that the 'sid' field containing the Sender ID is included in the COSE object ({{sec-obj-cose}}) if the application needs it.

 2. Format the protected CoAP message as an ordinary CoAP message, with the following Header, Options, and Payload, based on the unprotected CoAP message: